BinaryDennis/fastlane-plugin-number_of_swift_lines/README.md

 ## About number_of_swift_lines

-Outputs the total number of swift lines
+Outputs the total number of lines of swift code, number of swift files, and a list of the most largest swift files.

 **Note to author:** Add a more detailed description about this plugin here.
 If your plugin contains multiple actions, make sure to mention them here.